automatic-controls/powerbi/README.md

 Most data is sent to a PostgreSQL database for processing and historical storage before Power BI reports ever touch it.
 I would suggest inspecting this database with [Visual Studio Code](https://code.visualstudio.com/) and the [PostgreSQL extension](https://marketplace.visualstudio.com/items?itemName=ms-ossdata.vscode-pgsql) to get familiar with its structure.

-For accessing the database via command line or batch scripts, I suggest using PSQL, which can be downloaded as a stand-alone command line tool using the [PostgreSQL](https://www.postgresql.org/download/) installer.
-For accessing the database with a Java application, I suggest using the latest [JDBC connector](https://jdbc.postgresql.org/download/).
+For accessing the database via command line or batch scripts, PSQL may be used, which can be downloaded as a stand-alone command line tool using the [PostgreSQL](https://www.postgresql.org/download/) installer.
+For accessing the database with a Java application, the latest [JDBC connector](https://jdbc.postgresql.org/download/) can be used.

 There is a secondary [SQL Anywhere](https://help.sap.com/docs/SAP_SQL_Anywhere) database which is only used for [Quickbooks] financial data.
 [QQube] synchronizes data daily from the desktop version of Quickbooks (located on **ACES-PowerBI**).
 This database can only be directly accessed from  **ACES-PowerBI**, so you'll have to remote into it and use `dsn=QQubeFinancials` or `dsn=QQubeUser`.
 If prompted for a password, it is `Financials` and `User`, respectively for each DSN.